PMP Blog

 Protect Your Patients and Your Practice: How to Comply with the Texas PMP Mandate

-The Texas Prescription Monitoring Program (PMP) is a patient care tool to help inform prescribing practices and address prescription drug misuse, diversion and overdose.
-In March 2020, the Texas Legislature mandated that physicians check the Texas PMP before prescribing opioids, benzodiazepines, barbiturates or carisoprodol.
+The Texas Prescription Monitoring Program (PMP) is an educational patient care tool that helps inform prescribing practices and address prescription drug misuse, diversion and overdose.
+In March 2020, the Texas Legislature mandated physicians check the PMP before prescribing opioids, benzodiazepines, barbiturates or carisoprodol.

-The mandate applies to all Texas physicians and all outpatient and discharge prescriptions of opioids, benzodiazepines, barbiturates or carisoprodol no matter the duration of the prescription.
-Patients who are diagnosed with cancer and are terminally ill under hospice care are exempt.
+The mandate applies to all Texas physicians and outpatient facilities, and discharge prescriptions of opioids, benzodiazepines, barbiturates or carisoprodol However, a PMP check is not necessary under the following circumstances:

-When a patient’s record is accessed, some integrated electronic health records show only a patient score, rather than a full report.
-However, viewing the patient score alone is not enough to comply with the mandated PMP lookup requirement.
-To comply with the mandate, physicians must review a full controlled substance history report for every patient, every time.
+Some integrated electronic health records show only a patient score and not a full report when accessing a patient’s record.
+However, viewing the patient score alone is not enough to comply with the PMP lookup requirement.
+To comply with the mandate, physicians must review a full controlled substance history report for every patient every time.

 Comply_mandate_dr